CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 There are two methods for sending a file/URL to Assemblyline for analysis: **Ingest** and **Submit**.

 !!! attention "In most cases, you want to use the Ingest API via the CLI"

+!!! attention "The default limit for sample size is 500mb, this is also the case in the UI and the use of the API is the only workaround.
+In order to circumvent this, the option ignore_size=True must be used when submitting via the API. "
     **Ingest**

     * Provides a fast, non-blocking method of submitting many files